29th June, 2021

 Click to view Diane's Register of Interests

-Chair Dorset LEP, Chair Great South West Regional Group of LEPs.
+Chair Cornwall & Isles of Scilly LEP, Chair Great South West Group of LEPs

-Chair South East LEP, Chair Southern Regional Group of LEPs.
+Chair South East LEP, Chair Catalyst South Group of LEPs.

 Christian Brodie was appointed Chair of the South East LEP following the March 2016 Strategic Board Meeting.
 He has high-level experience in business, international finance, higher education and working closely with Government departments.